MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Prepare-IE11.md

 And for customers who prefer to get started on their own, we have [self-guided deployment and configuration materials](/deployedge/) on our Docs site, complete with a [series from Microsoft Mechanics](https://www.youtube.com/playlist?list=PLXtHYVsvn_b-uXh1tMeYpT-0iD8tD3tFy).

-## Use sync instead of Open with Explorer
+## Use sync instead of Open with Explorer or View in File Explorer

-[Open with Explorer](https://support.microsoft.com/office/66b574bb-08b4-46b6-a6a0-435fd98194cc) relies on Internet Explorer 11 and isn’t available in newer browsers like Microsoft Edge.
-We recommend using the OneDrive sync app to [sync SharePoint files with your computer](https://support.microsoft.com/office/6de9ede8-5b6e-4503-80b2-6190f3354a88), rather than using Open with Explorer.
+[Open with Explorer and View in File Explorer](https://support.microsoft.com/office/66b574bb-08b4-46b6-a6a0-435fd98194cc) rely on Internet Explorer 11 and aren’t available in newer browsers like Microsoft Edge.
+We recommend using the OneDrive sync app to [sync SharePoint files with your computer](https://support.microsoft.com/office/6de9ede8-5b6e-4503-80b2-6190f3354a88), rather than using either the Open with Explorer or the View in Explorer command.

 Sync with [OneDrive Files On-Demand](https://support.microsoft.com/office/0e6860d3-d9f3-4971-b321-7092438fb38e) helps you work with all your cloud files in File Explorer without having to download all the files and use storage space on your device.
 For easy access to files that people share with you or that you find in SharePoint or Teams, you can [add shortcuts to shared folders](https://support.microsoft.com/office/d66b1347-99b7-4470-9360-ffc048d35a33).
 The shortcuts then appear in your OneDrive so you can find and work with the files.